 - 1. Enterprise activities are supported by ratepayers, and rates must reflect the cost of operating the utility. - 2.
 State statute defines requirements for conducting rate studies. - 3.
 The City does not have the technical expertise to prepare the study in a timely and cost-effective manner for completion in 2019. - 4.
 Use of the RFQ process is appropriate for this Professional Services Contract because it relies on the evaluation of professional qualifications and performance as the basis for selection of a vendor.
 Use of these criteria helps ensure selection of a vendor that will provide the highest quality professional service which is in the public interest. - 5.
-It is in the public interest to have well established rates using the proper methodology, to ensure the wastewater utility service provided to the ratepayers consists of the necessary amount. - 6.
+It is in the public interest to have well established rates to ensure proper funding for the operation of the wastewater utility and that ratepayers are only paying the necessary amount. - 6.
 The City negotiated a contract following the solicitation of competitive proposals in accordance with SMC section 3.68.070.A.3.